Lemon Rosemary Sourdough Bread

 Step 6

 Prep: Preheat the oven to 500°F with a Dutch oven inside.
 Score the dough: Turn the dough out onto a piece of parchment paper.
-Cut a large gash on the dough at least ¼ to ½-inch deep.
+Using a sharp knife, cut a large gash on the dough at least ¼ to ½-inch deep.

 Step 7